tcchu/aib-file-tree/README.md

    - The recursive approach provides less control due to the nature of having limited control over the call stack, where each recursive function call pushes a new stack frame onto the call stack.
 However,
      the rationale for going with the recursive approach is to make the code more readable.

-2. Create a reusable for component for rendering icons
+2. Create a reusable component for rendering icons